Bondei people: The Bondei under the Shambaa rule

-However, due to rampant slave raiding after the collapse of the Kilindi kingdom, some Zigua migrants also became the Bondei people for protection escaping to Magila.
-The Bondei population is roughly 100,000.
+After the Kilindi went into tumoil in 1868, the Bondei moved southwards from Magila near present day town of Muheza towards southern Muheza District and most of Pangani District.
+They also moved lands south of the Sigi River.
+However, due to rampant slave raiding after the weakening of the Kilindi, some Zigua migrants also became the Bondei people for protection escaping to Magila.